 - Risk Coverage Costs

 Risk coverage is the fourth component.
 It has everything to do with protecting your cargo while it’s in transit.
-It boils down to insurance expenses, and any other quality assurance and compliance fees.
+It boils down to insurance expenses and other quality assurance and compliance fees.

 Though shipping insurance is optional, it is an important service for securing expensive shipments, and anytime you pay extra to secure your merchandise or packages, you should factor such fees into your bottom line.